strama4/ember-test-helpers/API.md

 ### getContext

-Retrive the "global testing context" as stored by `setContext`.
+Retrieve the "global testing context" as stored by `setContext`.

 Returns **[Object][60]** the previously stored testing context